Wisconsin vs. Rutgers NCAA Football Odds, Plays and Insights | November 6, 2021

 Rutgers Stats and Trends

-- The Scarlet Knights have covered the spread once this season when underdogs by 11.5 points or more (in two chances).
+- The Scarlet Knights have been underdogs by 12.5 points or more two times this year and covered the spread once.

-- Rutgers' games this season have hit the over two times in seven opportunities (28.6%).
+- Rutgers' games this year have gone over the total in two out of seven opportunities (28.6%).

-- Rutgers is 2-0 against the spread and 3-0 overall when the team notches more than 17.0 points.
+- When Rutgers puts up more than 17 points, it is 2-0 against the spread and 3-0 overall.

-- In games that Rutgers amasses over 214.6 yards, the team is 3-3 against the spread and 3-4 overall.
+- In games that Rutgers churns out more than 214.6 yards, the team is 3-3 against the spread and 3-4 overall.

 - This season the Scarlet Knights have six turnovers, five fewer than the Badgers have takeaways (11).